Introduction

 # Include sources from archive roots

-# Group by root (see which roots contribute to each value)
+# Group fact values by root (which roots contribute to each value?)

 canon facts --key source.ext --by-root